And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 He's creating a false symmetry between the democratically elected leaders of Israel and the terrorist chieftains.

-It's a good job.
+It's a hijab.

-Uh it's not serious.
+It's not serious.

-He's out to defame Israel, and he's also pouring gasoline on the farms of anti-Semitism that are uh spreading around the world.
+And he's also pouring gasoline on the fires of anti-Semitism that are spreading around the world.

-I totally completely agree.
+I totally, completely agree.

-And what have we been watching at our quote most prestigious universities around the country?
+And what have we been watching at our, quote, most prestigious universities around the country?

-Uh and we've heard very little from faculty.
+And we've heard very little from faculty.

 And anyway, this happened a few days ago.

-Uh the encampment at the University of Michigan finally was removed by police.
+The encampment at the University of Michigan finally was removed by police.

-And anyway, then of course that got disrupted by anti-Israel protesters.
+And anyway, then, of course, that got disrupted by anti-Israel protesters.

-The the pro these pro-Palestinian protesters, you know, place, you know, fake bloody corpses at the home of a University of Michigan official.
+These pro-Palestinian protesters, you know, place, you know, fake bloody corpses at the home of a University of Michigan official.

-Uh, then they tape a list of demands to her door.
+Then they tape a list of demands to her door.

-Immediately they pitch tents and place bloody corpses, uh corpses in red stained sheets on her lawn and chanting, you know, Regent Hubbard, you can't hide your fueling genocide broke out.
+Immediately, they pitch tents and place bloody corpses in red stained sheets on her lawn and chanting, you know, Regent Hubbard, you can't hide.

-Now this home is 60 miles away from the Ann Arbor campus.
+Now, this home is 60 miles away from the Ann Arbor campus.

-I gotta give a lot of credit.
+I got to give a lot of credit.

-Finally, a high-ranking official at a university has decided to stand up to them uh because she pointed out in a post on X that protesters want me to cut all ties with Israel's higher ed institutions, let politics drive investment of our endowment funds, give unaccountable community activists control over the university's budget and defund the campus police.
+Finally, a high-ranking official at a university has decided to stand up to them because she pointed out in a post on X that protesters want me to cut all ties with Israel's higher ed institutions, let politics drive investment of our endowment funds, give unaccountable community activists control over the university's budget and defund the campus police.

 I say no, no, no, and hell no.